 All students must successfully complete a thesis (CSD 799/999) or research project (CSD 784/884) requirement.
-You will hear about the research history and interests of the faculty in an effort to be paired with a research advisor with whom you share similar interests.
+You will be given the opportunity to learn the research interests of the faculty in an effort to be paired with a research advisor with whom you share similar interests.
+Faculty will meet and discuss student interests and make assignments.